 The typical chlorine smell that you experience around the pool does not mean that it has been cleaned.
 This odor exists when the chlorine in the pool gets combined with the nitrogen in oils, sweat, urine, and other bodily fluids.
 A potent smell of chlorine usually means that the water has been improperly treated, but it does not necessarily give you the signal when it is time to clean the pool.

 So, what are the different kinds of pool shock?
 There are many different products that you can utilize, but here are the most popular and effective ones.
+For recommendations on specific pool shock products, read my guide on the best pool shock.

 This chemical, also known as cal hypo, is one of the more affordable and practical strategies to shock your pool.
 You can usually find this at the store in a granular condition.
 When you are using this type of pool shock, it must get dissolved before adding to the pool.
 You should always be used after dusk to let at least eight hours pass before you can swim again.